glahaie/Parallel-LU-Factorization/README.md

 The makefile contains basic tests and a command to compare times for all applications given a size of a matrix and a number of nodes to use.

+This work was done for INF7235 at UQAM.
+Our original report was written in French and is available in the latex folder.